OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 During the early preview period, the following limitations apply.

 - The preview version of the Teams manifest only supports Outlook add-ins and only on subscription Office for Windows.
 We're working on extending support to Excel, PowerPoint, and Word.
-- It is not yet possible to combine, and sideload, an add-in with a Teams app, such as a Teams personal tab, or other Microsoft 365 extension types.
+- It isn't yet possible to combine, and sideload, an add-in with a Teams app, such as a Teams personal tab, or other Microsoft 365 extension types.
 In the coming months, we will continue to extend the preview to support these scenarios and provide additional tools to update manifests to the preview format.

 > [!TIP]
 > Ready to get started with the preview Teams manifest?
 Begin with [Build an Outlook add-in with a Teams manifest (preview)](../quickstarts/outlook-quickstart-json-manifest.md).